About Tongue Piercings

 Sometimes, even when someone takes very good care of their new tongue piercing, they may experience problems with it.
 If at any point your tongue swells so much that the top and bottom balls of your tongue piercing barbell are pressing into your tongue or being "swallowed" by the fistula (i.e. hole where you were pierced), then you should see your piercer immediately to have a longer barbell inserted.
 Prolonged pressure of the jewelry against your tongue may cause tissue death, also known as necrosis, which can lead to infection.
 To reduce swelling, you may try taking IBProfen per the instructions on the bottle, if you can tolerate it.
 Drinking cold drinks or even sucking on ice chips may also be soothing and help reduce swelling.
 If you suspect that you're allergic to the metal your jewelry is made of, get your piercer to help you switch to a titanium barbell.
 Titanium is the most inert metal and therefore the least likely to cause an allergic reaction.
 You may also want to re-evaluate what you're eating and go back to softer foods for a few days to give your tongue a rest and time to heal.

-For additional tongue piercing tips, be sure to visit our forum!
+For additional tongue piercing tips, be sure to visit our body piercing forum!